Cardiff Central railway station: Station improvements

-In 2011, it was announced that Cardiff Central would be enhanced with a new platform ('Platform 8') and a new two-storey southern entrance and booking hall.
+In 2011, it was announced that Cardiff Central would be enhanced with a new platform (number 8) and a new two-storey southern entrance and booking hall.
 This was part of a £200m regeneration scheme to boost train capacity in Cardiff and the surrounding areas.
-With work planned to start from June 2014, the Assembly Government committed £7m for the overall programme.
+With work planned to start from June 2014, the Welsh Government committed £7m for the overall programme.

-The old Grade II listed Water Tower (next to Platform 0 and the River Taff) was repainted in 2012 in the original brown and beige colours of the Great Western Railway.
+The old Grade II listed Water Tower, sited next to platform 0 and the River Taff, was repainted in 2012 in the original brown and beige colours of the Great Western Railway.

-The new entrance on the south side of the station, was opened in September 2015, and the new platform 8 on the south side of the station, opened in January 2017, allowing the number of trains on the busy Cardiff Central to Cardiff Queen Street corridor to be increased from 12 to 16 per hour.
-This was opened in conjunction with a resignalling scheme in the station, which saw all of the station's platforms signalled to become bi-directional, in order to increase the flexibility of the operations.
+The new entrance, on the south side of the station, was opened in September 2015 and the new platform 8 on the south side of the station opened in January 2017; this allowed the number of trains on the busy Central to Queen Street corridor to be increased from 12 to 16 per hour.
+This coincided with a resignalling scheme in the station, which saw all of the platforms signalled to become bi-directional, in order to increase the flexibility of operations.

 Central Square

-A major redevelopment scheme began in 2015 of Central Square in front of the main station entrance, of which Network Rail owned part.
-500,000 square feet of new office space were planned for the area formerly occupied by Cardiff Central bus station.
+A major redevelopment scheme of Central Square began in 2015, in front of the main station entrance which Network Rail part-owned.
+500000 sqft of new office space was planned for the area formerly occupied by Cardiff Central bus station.
 The landscaping, designed to create a positive impression to visitors exiting the railway station, would include a major pedestrianised route between the railway station and the Millennium Stadium.